1. WHO ARE WE

 On the website of Gemma Brunton Photography, users are given the opportunity to subscribe to our enterprise's newsletter.
 The input mask used for this purpose determines what personal data are transmitted, as well as when the newsletter is ordered from the controller.

 Gemma Brunton Photography informs its customers and business partners regularly by means of a newsletter about enterprise offers.
 The enterprise's newsletter may only be received by the data subject if (1) the data subject has a valid e-mail address and (2) the data subject registers for the newsletter shipping.
 A confirmation e-mail will be sent to the e-mail address registered by a data subject for the first time for newsletter shipping, for legal reasons, in the double opt-in procedure.
-This confirmation e-mail is used to prove whether the owner of the e-mail address as the data subject is authorized to receive the newsletter.
+This confirmation e-mail is used to prove whether the owner of the e-mail address as the data subject is authorised to receive the newsletter.

 During the registration for the newsletter, we also store the IP address of the computer system assigned by the Internet service provider (ISP) and used by the data subject at the time of the registration, as well as the date and time of the registration.
 The collection of this data is necessary in order to understand the (possible) misuse of the e-mail address of a data subject at a later date, and it therefore serves the aim of the legal protection of the controller.